 bluestockings is an intersectional*, feminist**, and anti-oppressive publication.

-bluestockings commits to centering voices of people from marginalized and historically resilient communities, across multiple intersections of oppressed identity.
+bluestockings is committed to centering voices of people from marginalized and historically resilient communities, across multiple intersections of oppressed identity.
 Some of the identities we intend to explore include:

 color, race, ethnicity, religion, nationality, immigration status, indigeneity, mental and physical (dis)ability, gender identity, sexuality, socio-economic status, substance use, status of incarceration, experience of violence and trauma, and other identities not listed here.

-We welcome your feedback addressing other identities that we haven’t included.
+We understand that we erase certain identities simply by not listing them here, and we welcome your feedback addressing other identities that we haven’t included.

-As an intersectional, anti-oppressive publication, we have an obligation to center and celebrate these voices.
-In the process we take part in building towards a future in which these communities will be uplifted.
+As an intersectional, anti-oppressive publication, we have an obligation to center these voices.
+In the process, we build a future where these communities are uplifted and celebrated.

 ** We label bluestockings as a feminist publication.
-However, we know there are multiple feminisms, such as white feminism and carceral feminism, that do not align with our current vision.
-We feel that it is more important for us to instead center anti-oppressive and intersectional frameworks that work specifically towards liberation for marginalized communities in our content and publishing.
+However, we know there are multiple types of feminism, such as white feminism and trans-exclusionary radical feminism, that do not align with our vision.

-We accept work from every genre and medium, and will prioritize work from people of color with intersectional identities.
-We welcome work from first-time contributors, including high schoolers!
+We accept work from every genre and medium, and will prioritize work from Black, Indigenous, and other people of color with multiple marginalized identities.
 Explore and engage with the content on our site, including our zines, mixtapes, art, and print publications, before submitting.
 We do not accept pieces that perpetuate racism, colonialism, ableism, transmisogyny, and so on.